cvaisnor/abc-fuzzing/README.md

-# Approximate Bayesian Computation As An Informed Fuzzy Inference System
+# Approximate Bayesian Computation As An Informed Fuzzing-Inference System

 - ### Author: Chris Vaisnor
 	- The Johns Hopkins University